lidofinance/lido-improvement-proposals/LIPS/lip-37.md

     function getDelegate() external view returns (address);

     /// @notice Returns the pending (not-yet-effective) delegate and the
-    ///         timestamp at which it becomes effective, or (address(0), 0) if
+    ///         timestamp at which it becomes effective, or (address(0), 0) when
-    ///         no assignment is in cooldown.
+    ///         there is no such pending assignment.
+Derived from the current
+    ///         time: once the cooldown has elapsed (block.timestamp >=
+    ///         activeFrom) the scheduled delegate is already effective, so it is
+    ///         no longer reported here — this returns (address(0), 0) and
+    ///         getDelegate() returns that delegate instead.
     function getPendingDelegate() external view returns (address delegate, uint256 activeFrom);

     /// @notice Cooldown in seconds between assigning a delegate and it